 This disease occurs after milk cows have eaten Wild Snakeroot.

 Wild or White snakeroot is a problem for livestock if they consume it.
 All parts of the plant are toxic.
-That toxin gets transferred through the cow's milk and that's how it becomes a concern for humans; this is known as milk sickness.
+White Snakeroot toxin can be transferred through cow's milk, a grave concern known as milk sickness for humans.

 In the early 1800s, milk sickness resulted in the death of thousands of people; the most famous person to die from it was Abraham Lincoln's mother in 1818.